 Related Page: What is Plex Home?

 There is a single admin for the Plex Home.
 This is the user that originally created the Home.
-The admin user essentially has complete control over things: Only the admin user can add, remove, or edit who is in the Home.
+Only the Home admin user can add, remove, or edit who is in the Home.

 15 Total Members